-Property, plant and equipment and right-of-use assets are significant assets on the Group's balance sheet with a combined net book value of £23.2m at 2 January 2022 (31 December 2020: £26.1m).
+Property, plant and equipment and right-of-use assets are significant assets on the Group's balance sheet with a combined net book value of £20.4m at 1 January 2023 (2 January 2022: £23.2m).
+We assessed Management's process for identifying restaurants with a potential impairment and the impairment review process and performed analysis to challenge their assumptions on impairments and considered the level of impairments made in the period.

 The balance is primarily comprised of leasehold buildings and fixtures, fittings and equipment to support the Group's restaurants.
 The assets are at risk of potential impairment due to the Group operating in a competitive industry.
 The estimated recoverable amount of these balances is subjective due to the inherent uncertainty involved in forecasting and discounting the related future cash flows.